ammonshepherd/pmamp/README.md

 - The first time you run this, you will need to create a 'dbdata' folder
   - On the command line, issue the command: `mkdir dbdata`
   - Or create the folder in your Finder.app (MacOS) or Folder Explorer (Windows) application
-- The first time you run this, you will need to create a new docker network
+- You will also need to create a new docker network
   - `docker network create traefikNetwork`
 - Start the container
   - `docker compose up`